 Drone Laws in Vanuatu

-In this post, you will find the current laws for drone flights in Vanuatu.
+In this article, you will find the current laws for drone flights in Vanuatu.

-After registration, you will be given access to the list of no-fly zones.
+After registration, you will receive access to the list of no-fly zones.

 Drone labels can be ordered here